Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning: Numerical example of scalability

 As it is visible from Fig.~\ref{fig:DMRGscaling}(a), the total number $N_{\rm meas.}$ of measurement shots required to reach a fixed accuracy in the reconstructed Hamiltonian scales polynomially with the system size $N$ (note the log-log scale).
-The exponent of this power-law scaling is governed by the locality of the underlying Hamiltonian Ansatz, and by the scaling of the gap of the constraint matrix with $N$.
-More specifically, in the present case we observe a scaling $N_{\rm meas.}\sim N^{2\xi+1}$, where the `$+1$' contribution comes from the fact that the number of Ansatz terms to be measured scales linearly with $N$, while the $2\xi$ contribution comes from the spectral gap of $M$, i.e., $\Delta\lambda=\lambda_2-\lambda_1$, as shown in the blue data of Fig.~\ref{fig:DMRGscaling}(b).
+The exponent of this power-law scaling is governed by the locality of the underlying Hamiltonian ansatz, and by the scaling of the gap of the constraint matrix with $N$.
+More specifically, in the present case we observe a scaling $N_{\rm meas.}\sim N^{2\xi+1}$, where the `$+1$' contribution comes from the fact that the number of ansatz terms to be measured scales linearly with $N$, while the $2\xi$ contribution comes from the spectral gap of $M$, i.e., $\Delta\lambda=\lambda_2-\lambda_1$, as shown in the blue data of Fig.~\ref{fig:DMRGscaling}(b).
 There, we observe that the gap decreases as $\Delta\lambda\sim N^{-\xi}$ for the present example.
 To understand how the gap influences the number of measurements, we note that a perturbative result for the parameter distance $\Vert\hat{\boldsymbol{c}}^{\rm rec}-\hat{\boldsymbol{c}}^{\rm ex}\Vert$ in presence of measurement noise parametrized by $\epsilon\approx 1/\sqrt{n_{\rm s}}$ can be easily derived as $\Vert\hat{\boldsymbol{c}}^{\rm rec}-\hat{\boldsymbol{c}}^{\rm ex}\Vert\approx\frac{\epsilon}{\Delta\lambda}$~\cite{Bairey2019,Li2020}, which implies that the number of shots $n_{\rm s}$ to achieve a fixed parameter distance must scale as $\Delta\lambda^2$.
 Hence the observed scaling $N_{\rm meas.}\sim N^{2\xi+1}$.

 Finally, we note that the polynomial decay of $\Delta\lambda$ with the system size is a consequence of our choice of the model, which is here a disordered XXZ chain exhibiting MBL.
-For a generic chaotic system, the existence of a gap in the thermodynamic limit was proven in Ref.~\cite{Li2020}.
+For systems obeying the eigenstate thermalization hypothesis (ETH), the existence of a gap in the thermodynamic limit was proven in Ref.~\cite{Li2020}.
 However, as already mentioned, the polynomial decay of $\Delta\lambda$ only worsen the scaling of the measurement budget for HL, without invalidating its scalability.